whatsupmailbox/whatsupmailbox.github.io/_posts/2017-01-30-Gentlemans-Box-Subscription-January-2017-Review-Coupon.md

 **Aster Ganos** Neck Tie, *Value $39*

 Made of 100% cotton, this neck tie is not only quality but also trendy.
-The design is exclusive to Gentleman's Box and it features cream, navy and gray pattern.
+The design is exclusive to Gentleman's Box and it features a cream, navy and gray pattern.

 I love how simple yet modern it is, and I think it'll look great with a gray or navy suit!